YechengChu/ACDemo/guide.md

 ### Notice
 Note that, from now on, the "__blacklist__" and "__whitelist__" options can only been view when select "__...__" on top right of the house page!

-Their functionality remains the same, the only change is that the previous two buttons will no longer appear at the house page.
+Their functionality remains the same, the only change is that, the previous two buttons will no longer appear at the house page.

 [Back to Top](#top)